 - Cultivate a growth mindset – Spend 30-60 minutes a day reading a life-changing article or book

-- Work with a life or business coach – discover your purpose, highest values, deepest desires.
+- Work with a life or business coach (we are here to help) – discover your purpose, highest values, deepest desires.

 - Wake up to where your life is out of alignment – he who looks outside dreams, he who looks inside wakes up.